christophrumpel/christophrumpel.github.io/_posts/2015-04-21-hello-world-i-am-laravel.md

 {% endhighlight startinline %}

 If the model class is named "User", Laravel will automatically look for a "users" table in the database.
-To overwrite this behaviour we can add $table with the name of the table.
+To overwrite this behavior we can add $table with the name of the table.

 Now we are good to go for some basic Eloquent magic.